- 📖 Geeky Medics OSCE Book

 - Undescended testicles can increase the risk of testicular malignancy if left untreated.

 Unilateral testicular atrophy

-- May occur following mumps, vascular compromise (e.g. missed testicular torsion) or related to surgery (orchidopexy or inguinal hernia repair)
+- Unilateral testicular atrophy involves the shrinkage of one testicle which may occur following mumps, vascular compromise (e.g. missed testicular torsion) or surgery (e.g. orchidopexy or inguinal hernia repair).

 Bilateral testicular atrophy

-- Narrowing of the distal foreskin leading to inability to retract
+- Phimosis involves the narrowing of the distal foreskin leading to an inability to retract it.